 the biggest culture shock to me is that Sanako does all the housework and cooking for these 4 unrelated boys of the same age as her.
 This was treated as normal and expected in the show.

-this blew my american mind of course. sexism just manifests in different ways here. its really hard not to see this expectation as backwards and primitive.
+this blew my american mind of course. sexism just manifests in different ways here. its really hard not to see this expectation as backwards.
 I thought back to when I was a 15 year old.
-I was an AP kid, I had plenty of homework everyday.
+I was an AP kid; I had plenty of homework everyday.
 I have 1 brother who is about the same age as me.
 We did the same chores.
 My single mother still cooked for us (not on the days she worked).
 The point is, in black american culture everyone in the household pulls their own weight.
 The only gender expectation was that my brother took out the trash once a week.
 And I dont even agree with that!